29th October, 2021 @ 9:00 am

 Impact hubs: negotiated with schools

 Regional and remote leaders and teachers interested in this program whose participation may be limited due to distance may negotiate bespoke engagement.
 Please contact either Desiree Gilbert, Rosemary Kadow or Julie Tarzia to discuss options.

 To meet SA’s COVID-19 restrictions the AISSA must enforce set limits on the number of attendees for this event based on current social distancing and density rules.
-To secure your place please complete the registration as attendance at the AISSA office without a confirmed place may result in being turned away if the event is at capacity.
+To secure your place please complete the registration as attendance without a confirmed booking may result in being turned away if the event is at capacity.
 Visitors to the AISSA office must wear a mask in circumstances where you cannot maintain a 1.5m physical distance from others onsite, unless you have a lawful exemption.
 You may remove your mask for food and drink consumption only.

 There is no on-site parking available.
 For parking options please refer to the parking map.
 Tram stop #1 Greenhill Road is a 6-minute walk away.